 Encompassing an area of some 300 sq. km, the Norfolk Broads are the UK’s largest protected wetland and a National Park in all but name.
-Despite their natural appearance the Broads themselves are actually man-made, evolving over centuries from medieval peat diggings that subsequently flooded to form shallow lakes.
-Today this enormous patchwork of rivers, meres and lonely marshes, reed beds, meadows and wooded fens is outstanding for wildlife of all kinds - and a haven for many of Britain’s rarest wetland animals and plants.
+Yet despite their natural appearance the Broads themselves are actually man-made, evolving over centuries from medieval peat diggings that subsequently flooded to form shallow lakes.
+Today this immense patchwork of rivers, meres and lonely marshes, reed beds, meadows and wooded fens is outstanding for wildlife of all kinds - and a haven for many of Britain’s rarest wetland animals and plants.

-Lying close to Norfolk’s east coast, a visit to the immense watery wilderness of Hickling and Horsey Broads is a ‘must’ in winter.
-Marsh Harriers are plentiful in the marshes and seldom out of sight for long, Bearded Tits ‘ping’ in the reedbeds and Cetti’s Warblers shout at passing birdwatchers from the watery thickets.
-There is even a small but well-established population of Common Cranes to watch out for!
+Lying close to Norfolk’s tranquil east coast, the immense watery wilderness of Hickling, Horsey and Martham Broads is a ‘must’ to visit in winter.
+Marsh Harriers are plentiful in the marshes and seldom out of sight for long, Bearded Tits ‘ping’ in the reedbeds and Cetti’s Warblers chastise passing birdwatchers from the watery thickets.
+Best of all, there is a small but well-established population of Common Cranes to watch out for!

 Whether you are new to birdwatching or more experienced, our guide will be on hand to take you to the best spots and ensure you have as much fun as possible whilst enjoying seeing lots of great birds and wildlife.
 Limosa has been operating birding tours in Norfolk for 34 years.

 Join us for the wild side of winter in eastern England and let us introduce you to the beauty and bountiful birdlife of the Norfolk Broads!